Find the right immigration lawyer for you easily and efficiently!

 If you were refused service because the Israeli partner could not attend, please contact us.

-• I want to leave but my visa expires soon.
+- I want to leave but my visa expires soon.
 What should I do?

 You can leave Israel with a valid visa and an intervisa as usual.
 If you don’t have an intervisa, please get one at your PIBA office.
 Please be aware that you will have to return to Israel before your visa expires or you will lose your status.
-In case PIBA will roll out a sweeping digital extension of visas, it will not apply to visa holders who are abroad.
+In case PIBA will roll out a sweeping digital extension of visas, it will not apply to visa holders who are abroad. - Will I be able to re-enter Israel if my visa expires while abroad?

 Following our many inquires on this subject, PIBA has released a quite ambiguous statement regarding entry to Israel of non-Israelis.
-In response to a follow up inquiry AIC has made, PIBA has confirmed the following policy for visa holders whose visa expired abroad:
+In response to a follow up inquiry AIC has made, PIBA has confirmed the following policy for visa holders whose visa expired abroad:- Citizens of visa-waiver countries – will be able to re-enter Israel and get a B2 (tourist) status at the border

-• Citizens of non visa-waiver countries – will have to settle their entry through the Israel embassy at their country (probably following an invitation process by the Israeli)
+- Citizens of non visa-waiver countries – will have to settle their entry through the Israel embassy at their country (probably following an invitation process by the Israeli)

-• What happens if my visa expires?
+- What happens if my visa expires?

 Expiry of your visa can be problematic in a few ways: